asalber/asalber.github.io/office/excel/manual/formatting.md

 ## Predefined styles
 Excel has a lot of predefined styles for formatting cells and tables.
 To apply a predefined cell style click `Cell Styles` button and select the desired style.
 It's possible to define new cell styles.
-For this select the cell with the format to define as a style, click `Cell Styles` button and select `New Cell Style...` option.
+For that select the cell with the format to define as a style, click `Cell Styles` button and select `New Cell Style` option.
 In the dialog that appears just give a name to the new style, press OK, and the new cell style will appear in the cell styles menu.

 To apply a predefined table style click `Format as Table` button and select the desired style.
 It's also possible to define new table styles.
-For this click `Cell Styles` button and select `New Cell Style...` option.
+For that click `Format as Table` button and select `New Table Style` option.
 In the dialog that appears just give a name to the new style, define the table format (font, borders and fill), press OK, and the new table style will appear in the table styles menu.